Can one hear the shape of a target zone?: Conclusions

 \section{Conclusions}

+Can one hear the shape of a target zone?
+The answer depends on whether the target zone is set up in a way which is feasible given the underlying fundamental risk that counteracts central bank efforts.
 In this paper we have explored the implications of extending exchange rate target zone modeling to non-stationary dynamics and heavy, non-Gaussian tails stemming from time-varying investor risk aversion, which lead to mean-preserving risk increases in the fundamental distribution.
-Our framework leads to a natural interpretation of target zone feasibility, driven by the interplay between two contrasting forces: a destabilizing effect driven by risk which pushes the exchange rate towards the bands, and a stabilizing diffusive force.\\
+Our framework leads to a natural interpretation of target zone feasibility, driven by the interplay between two contrasting forces: a destabilizing effect driven by risk which pushes the exchange rate towards the bands, and a stabilizing diffusive force.
+For a given band, there is a maximum level of risk that allows one to ``hear'' the target zone.

-Our model does not deal with optimal choices: indeed, the only choice variable potentially available to the authorities is the time horizon $T$ by which the required parity needs to obtain.
-As such, from the policy perspective our model poses what is essentially a screening problem in the informational sense: in a worst case scenario, it is likely that neither of the two central banks knows the true riskiness of the fundamental process.
-If one chooses an exit time which is lower than the required minimum time at which parity can be reached (the relaxation time), the target zone exit time is not feasible.
-However, setting a $T$ which is too high exposes one to increased business cycle risks, the dampening of which were a likely reason for entering a target zone in the first place.
 We show how our model effectively endogenizes the presence of the bands by the exchange rate expectations, and how the interplay between risk and target band has key implications in the credibility of the zone itself, as well as the possibility of honeymoon effects.
 Intervention is shown to be both marginal and intramarginal, depending on how much the central bank ``hears'' the distance to the target zone band.
 The potential emergence of regime shifts, furthermore, can further erode the target zone credibility.
 This allows the methods employed in this paper to be applied to a wide range of situations.
-An important future contribution of our work would be the structural estimation of the model parameters and an explicit computation of the relaxation time, thus effectively providing a lower bound for the necessary time for a country to reach the desired parity.
+An important future extension of our work would be its empirical counterpart, consisting in the structural estimation of the model parameters and an explicit computation of the relaxation time, thus effectively providing the feasible band size as well as a lower bound for the necessary time for a central bank to reach the desired parity for its currency.

 \begin{appendices}